-Just ahead of the console is a comfortable chaise lounge style sun pad measuring 65” (165.10 cm) long x 57” (144.78 cm) wide.
-We’re seeing the same quality of materials for the upholstery, along with the double stitched diamond patterned quilting from the passenger seating.
+Just ahead of the console is a comfortable chaise lounge-style sun pad measuring 65” long x 57” wide (165.1 cm x 144.78 cm).
+We’re seeing the same quality of materials for the upholstery, along with the double-stitched diamond-patterned quilting from the passenger seating.

-Fully forward, the wraparound bolsters start at 10” (25.40 cm) off the deck and tops out at 19” (48.26 cm).
+Fully forward, the wraparound bolsters start at 10” (25.4 cm) off the deck and top out at 19” (48.26 cm).
 The forward bolster is extended forward to form a seat that covers the aft part of the hatch over the ground tackle.

 The anchor hatch is finished on the inside.

 As we got underway, the combination of those big outboards and the powerful bow thruster made for easy maneuvering.
-She’s got a plumb bow that drops down to an extended keel and a 2-step V-hull.
+She has a plumb bow that drops down to an extended keel and a two-step V-hull.

 Our test captain conducted acceleration tests with these results:

 We didn’t really have the sea conditions to test her offshore mettle, but our previous test on the Axopar 28 Cabin showed some awesome capabilities.
 We had to be content with just gentle skipping across some light chop with the 37 Sun-Top remaining comfortable throughout.
-And even in these conditions it’s clear to see that she had excellent maneuverability.
+Even in these conditions, it’s clear to see that she had excellent maneuverability.

-Back at the dock, she has good maneuverability and we were able to easily walk her sideways with the Side-Power SE60 bow thruster and lay her gently against the dock.
+Back at the dock, she has good maneuverability.
+We were able to easily walk her sideways with the Side-Power SE60 bow thruster and lay her gently against the dock.